LetzPwn/lcsc-mkdocs/docs/reverse-engineering/a-first-challenge.md

 ```

 The output of the command tells us a lot of things.
 Most important are the following

 - ELF: The file is an [ELF](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format) file.
 ELF stands for Executable and Linkable Format and is a common standard file format for executable files, object code, shared libraries, and core dumps.
 - 64-bit: The program is compiled for 64-bit architecture.
 This means for example that the adresses have a length of 64-bit.
-- LSB: LSB stands for Least Significant Byte and specifies the order of the bytes the [endianness](https://en.wikipedia.org/wiki/Endianness) used.
+- LSB: LSB stands for Least Significant Byte and specifies the order of the bytes/ the [endianness](https://en.wikipedia.org/wiki/Endianness) used.
 - x86-64: this specifies the instruction set (assembly).
 Alternatives to x86-64 would be for example "Intel 80386" or "ARM".
-- stripped: this means that symbol, like function names or global variables names have been deleted from the binary as some sort of [obfuscation](https://en.wikipedia.org/wiki/Obfuscation_(software)).
+- stripped: this means that symbols, like function names or global variables names have been deleted from the binary as some sort of [obfuscation](https://en.wikipedia.org/wiki/Obfuscation_(software)).

 ## Running the binary

 A word of caution: We do run this code, because we know that it is a harmless ctf challenge and is not going to do anything malicious to our machine.
 Do not run programs that you don't trust before inspecting it statically first.
 If you decide to run a program, always do so in a dedicated virtual machine and not on your host.

-First to run the binary, we have to adjust the files permission to make it executable by setting the "executable bit" with the command `chmod`.
+To run the binary, we first have to adjust the files permission to make it executable by setting the "executable bit" with the command `chmod`.

 ```bash
 $ chmod +x the_oracles_whimsy